We may earn a commission when you buy through links in our articles. Learn more.

 Warhammer 40k Leagues of Votann guide - Games Workshop artwork showing a Kahl of the Kin interfacing with a hologram

 To one of the Kin, no sacrifice is too great if it will protect the Votann.
 But all is not well.
 After 10,000 years of continued operation they are becoming slower and more erratic.
-If they ever, finally do crash, it will be the biggest blue screen of death in the galaxy.
+If they ever finally do crash, it will be the biggest blue screen of death in the galaxy.

-Leagues of Votann models and units
+Leagues of Votann units

-Games Workshop spent much of Summer 2022 previewing shiny new Leagues of Votann models – starting in April, when it first announced the new faction was on the way, through to November, when the Votann’s standalone model kits started rolling out into stores.
+Games Workshop spent much of Summer 2022 previewing shiny new Leagues of Votann units – starting in April, when it first announced the new faction was on the way, through to November, when the Votann’s standalone model kits started rolling out into stores.

 We first set eyes on the entirety of the new model range during GW’s Nova Open preview live stream on August 31, 2022 – and since then the Leagues of Votann army has entered the 40k mainstream.
 Here’s a handy table of all the Leagues of Votann units currently available: